Join Dilek Caner MW and your fellow wine students and enthusiasts for a themed blind tasting.

 You may also be able to register with special permission if you are currently a WSET Level 2 Wine student at Dallas Wine Center.

-Each tasting session is designed by Dilek Caner to have the students practice a specific area, especially with wines that are easily mistaken for one another.
-Generally, 5 wines are tasted and analyzed per session.
+Each tasting session is designed by Dilek Caner to have students practice a specific focus, especially with wines that are easily mistaken for one another.
+Generally, five wines will be tasted and analyzed per session.

 Tempranillo v.
 Sangiovese